p4lsec/fordpass/README.md

 `git clone https://github.com/p4lsec/fordpass.git && cd fordpass`

 Next, paste your FordPass username, password, and vehicle's VIN in fordpass.conf.
 That's all there is to it!

+## Docker

+Running this ap in Docker is dead simple.
+Assuming a [working Docker setup](https://docs.docker.com/engine/install/ubuntu/), run the following:

+`docker build -t fordpass .`

+When it comes time to run the app, instead of running `python3 fordpass.py`, just run:

+`docker run -it --rm fordpass -h`

+Replace -h with your command line arguments to use the application.
+This method returns only the JSON response of your commands.

 ## Usage